top of page

 rebecca.phend@northwestern.edu

-I am the Project Administrator for the 5-year, 7-lab, 6-institution Program Project Grant, "Proteostasis in Aging and Neurodegenerative Disease" awarded by the National Institute on Aging as well as the 4-year, 2-lab/institution grant, "The Metastable Subproteome: Sensor, Risk-Factor and Predictor of Healthy Aging" and 5-year 7-lab grant, "Proteostasis Rejuvenation for Healthy Human Aging" from the Hevolution Foundation.
+I am the Project Administrator for the 4-year, 2-lab/institution grant, "The Metastable Subproteome: Sensor, Risk-Factor and Predictor of Healthy Aging" and 5-year 7-lab grant, "Proteostasis Rejuvenation for Healthy Human Aging" from the Hevolution Foundation.

 I maintain the Proteostasis Consortium website and seminar series as well as the Morimoto Lab website.
 In addition, each year, I work with co-chairs to plan the annual Midwest Stress and Molecular Chaperone Meeting (MWSM) as well as other departmental and grant-related meetings and retreats.
 When I'm not working on all of the above, I also manage the lab's other grants, finances, and general administration.